EdwardVillasenor1992/congressional-data-django/README.md

 - [DevOps](#devops)

 ## Getting Started

 This guide will walk you through getting your local environment stood up.

+Code for San Francisco team composition is highly variable!
+To simplify maintenance, we bias to a consistent set of standard tools, such as:

+* Ubuntu
+* Python
+* Django
+* Postgres

+### Python

+We use Django 2, which requires Python 3, which luckily ships with Ubuntu (16.04)!

+    $ which python3
+    /usr/bin/python3

+Our repo contains a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/#lower-level-virtualenv) [requirements.txt](https://github.com/sfbrigade/congressional-data-django/blob/master/requirements.txt) file to simplify dependency management.

+Create a virtual env with Python 3 for running Django:

+    $ virtualenv -p /usr/bin/python3 ~/venv

+**Note:** the location and name of your virtual env are up to you!

+Activate your virtual env:

+    $ source ~/venv/bin/activate

+**Note:** you should see the prompt in your terminal updated w your virtual env name after activation, eg:

+    (venv) $

+Install dependencies:

+    (venv) $ pip install -r requirements.txt

+You should now have Django installed, which you can [verify](https://docs.djangoproject.com/en/2.0/intro/install/#verifying).

 ### Setup Local Postgres Instance

 #### Install Required Dependencies

 In order to stand up a local postgres instance first you have to install several dependencies.

 ##### Ubuntu Users